• Skip to primary navigation

 Paragraph 4

 You will notice that I have written a lot more about the first feature.
 I did this because I think the most used fuels and more significant.
 You will also notice that I shortened ‘Quadrillion units’ to ‘q’.
-This is acceptable if you tell the examiner this by putting it in brackets like I have done.
+This is acceptable if you tell the examiner this by putting it in brackets, as I have done.

 Task

-Don’t look at the answer yet and try to do the question without any help and then compare with my answer.
+Don’t look at the answer yet try to do the question without any help and then compare it with my answer.

-The graph below gives information from a 2008 report about consumption of energy in the USA since 1980 with projections until 2030.
+The graph below gives information from a 2008 report about energy consumption in the USA since 1980, with projections until 2030.

 Source: Cambridge English IELTS Past Papers.